 Difference Between Piggyback and Butterfly

-There is a difference between a piggyback and butterfly lobster tail.
-With butterflying tails you are basically opening up the shell like a book.
+There is a difference between a piggyback and a butterfly lobster tail.
+With butterflying tails, you are basically opening up the shell like a book.
 The tail will open up like a butterfly and lay flat.
-Piggyback, on the other hand, is simply cutting the top of the shell and lifting lifting the meat on top of the shell.
+Piggyback, on the other hand, is simply cutting the top of the shell and lifting the meat on top of the shell.
 See our guide for how to properly butterfly a lobster tail.
-For a different preparation method, see our guide on How to Butterfly Lobster Tails.

-Why Piggyback a Lobster Tail?
+Why Piggyback Lobster Tail?

 There are several reasons to use this method, including: